 Corrections officers help ensure the safe and efficient management of prison and jail populations.
 Corrections officers make sure that all prison procedures and rules are followed, supervise and assist inmates as necessary, and report any issues related to health, behavior, or rules violations.
 These professionals are typically the first point of contact between incarcerated individuals and the prison administration and legal system.
 The officers enforce all procedures (usually on a very strict …Read more

 Corrections Officer Tasks

-Maintain security of the jail or institution.
+- Maintain security of the jail or institution.

-Supervise prisoners and maintain security, rules, regulations and cleanliness in correctional facility.
+- Supervise prisoners and maintain security, rules, regulations and cleanliness in correctional facility.

 - Responsible for transporting or moving prisoners.